 Cloth Wiring Harnesses for 1952 and Earlier Beetles

-Revised 9.4.07
+Revised 10.14.09

 We also have PVC wiring harnesses made of PVC insulated wires and bound with the same black cotton loom as our cloth wire harnesses.
 These harnesses are correct for '51 to Sept '52 Beetles.
-The exact date that VW switched over from cloth wire to PVC wire is not known.
+The exact date in 1951 that VW switched over from cloth wire to PVC wire is not known.
 In fact it is not a fixed date at all, as original early '51 cars have been found with PVC wires, and other early '51 cars with cloth wire.
 It is likely that VW used them alternately for some period of time until the supply of cloth wire harnesses ran out.
 It has been our observation that cars after June '51 all have PVC wiring harnesses.

 We also have harness kits for all Sept '52 and earlier Cabriolets and Hebmullers.